benedfit/patternlab-dotnet/README.md

 ## Under Active Development

 The .NET version of Pattern Lab is under active development by [@benedfit](https://twitter.com/benedfit).
-It's currently based on version 0.7.12 of the PHP version, and drifts in and out of working with each commit.
+It's currently based on 0.7.12 of the PHP version, and drifts in and out of working with each commit.
 Contributions are very welcome!

 FYI, the .NET version isn't currently a static site generator, and relies in MVC 4 to be viewed.
 I will be putting a static output generator back in once everything in the MVP is up and running.